Here are the Best Movies to Watch on Netflix; the best Netflix movies to stream today.

 On the eve of his 30th birthday, talented young theatre composer Jonathan Larson (Garfield) navigates love, friendship, and the pressures of living as an artist in New York City in Lin-Manuel Miranda’s directorial debut.

 Moneyball is based on Michael Lewis’ 2003 novel of the same name, which follows the incredible 2002 season of the Oakland Athletics baseball team, overseen by general manager Billy Beane (Brad Pitt).
-The script was written by Aaron Sorkin, so it’s obviously more of a conversation dance than an entertaining sports drama, but the very true narrative of the Oakland Athletics is one that doesn’t require any Hollywood meddling.
+The script was written by Aaron Sorkin, so it’s more of a conversation dance than an entertaining sports drama, but the very true narrative of the Oakland Athletics does not require any Hollywood meddling.

 29. A Boy Called Christmas